minima-global/minidocs/docs/learn/transactions.md

 ### State Variables
 Transactions also include State Variables for storing public data and previous transaction states to retrieve information for scripts.
 0-255 variables are allowed. [(see Scripting)](/docs/learn/scripting)

-### Linkhash
+### Link Hash

-Used for a Burn transaction.
-The linkhash of a burn transaction is the transaction ID of the main transaction it relates to.
+Used to link a Burn amount to a main transaction.
+The Link Hash in a Burn transaction is the transaction ID of the main transaction it relates to.
 This means that the burn transaction can only be spent with the transaction it is linked to.
-For main transactions, it is set to 0x00.
+For main transactions, it is set to a default of 0x00.

-Diagram: Main transaction structure
+**Main transaction structure**

 | **Transaction ID:** *Hash(Transaction object)* |
 | :-----------------------------------------|
 | *Inputs* <br /> *Outputs*<br />*State Variables (0-255)*<br />*Linkhash (0x00)* |

-Diagram: Burn transaction structure
+**Burn transaction structure**

 | **Transaction ID:** *Hash(Transaction object)* |
 | :---------------------------------------- |